polterguy/magic.endpoint/README.md

 Magic Endpoint is a dynamic endpoint URL controller, allowing you to declare endpoints that are dynamically resolved using your `IExecutorAsync` service implementation.
-The default implementation of this interface, is the class called `ExecutorAsync`, and the rest of this file, will be focused on documenting this implementation, since it's the default service implementation for Magic Endpoint - Although, technically, you could exchange this with your own implementation if you wish, completely changing the behaviour of the library, if you wish to for instance resolve endpoints to Python, Ruby, or any other dynamic programming language implementation, and you have some means to execute such code from within a .Net 5 environment.
+The default implementation of this interface, is the class called `ExecutorAsync`, and the rest of this file will be focused on documenting this implementation, since it's the default service implementation for Magic Endpoint - Although, technically, you could exchange this with your own implementation if you wish, completely changing the behaviour of the library, if you wish to for instance resolve endpoints to Python, Ruby, or any other dynamic programming language implementation, and you have some means to execute such code from within a .Net 5 environment.

-The controller itself will be invoked for all URLs starting with _"magic/"_, for the following verbs.
+The resolver will be invoked for all relative URLs starting with _"magic/"_, for the following verbs.

 * `GET`
 * `POST`